 A visit is scheduled in advance.
-The Chief Executive Officer (CEO) of the grantee, as well as the grant administrator, is notified of the date, time, location and purpose of the review visit in writing.
+The Chief Executive Officer (CEO) of the subrecipient, as well as the grant administrator, is notified of the date, time, location and purpose of the review visit in writing or via email.

 Entrance Meeting/Interview